 My plane only has FANS 1/A. Can I get CPDLC in Europe?

-Yes, but only in MUAC airspace, plus the London, Scottish and Shannon UIRs.
+Only in the London, Scottish and Shannon UIRs.
 Everywhere else in Europe is only capable of working with ATN CPDLC.
-Here’s another handy map from Eurocontrol to show that:

 No, not always.
 Some reasons why: